datoviz/datoviz/docs/howto/standalone_scene.md

-# How to write a standalone C app
+# How to use the scene C API

 This example shows how to **make a scatter plot using the scene C API** in a standalone application.